-- 4. (1) In carrying out its responsibilities under this Law the Commission shall- - (a) receive and consider any report of the commission of a corruption offence and, subject to this Law, investigate such report; - (b) receive and (as permitted) request, analyse and disseminate disclosures of any information- - concerning corruption offences under this Law or suspected offences; or - (ii) required by any law in order to counter corruption; - (c) detect and investigate- - (i) any suspected offence under this Law; - (ii) any suspected attempt to commit an offence under this Law; and - (iii) any suspected conspiracy to commit any offence under this Law; and - (d) do anything else that it is required or authorised to do under this Law or any other law or which is necessary to do for achieving the purpose of this Law. - (2) Without limiting the foregoing and notwithstanding any other Law to the contrary, the Commission- - (a) shall receive all disclosures of information (including information from any overseas anti-corruption authorities) which- - (i) concern any corruption offences; - (ii) are relevant to its responsibilities as an anti-corruption authority; - (b) may, subject to subsection (3)- order any person to refrain from dealing with a person's bank account or other property for a period not exceeding twenty-one days if it is satisfied that there is reasonable cause to believe that the information or the request, as the case may be, relates to proceeds or the suspected proceeds of a corruption offence;
+4. (1) In carrying out its responsibilities under this Law the Commission shall-

+- (a) receive and consider any report of the commission of a corruption offence and, subject to this Law, investigate such report; - (b) receive and (as permitted) request, analyse and disseminate disclosures of any information-

+- (i) concerning corruption offences under this Law or suspected offences; or - (ii) required by any law in order to counter corruption; - (c) detect and investigate- - (i) any suspected offence under this Law; - (ii) any suspected attempt to commit an offence under this Law; and - (iii) any suspected conspiracy to commit any offence under this Law; and - (d) do anything else that it is required or authorised to do under this Law or any other law or which is necessary to do for achieving the purpose of this Law.

+(2) Without limiting the foregoing and notwithstanding any other Law to the contrary, the Commission-

+- (a) shall receive all disclosures of information (including information from any overseas anti-corruption authorities) which- - (i) concern any corruption offences; - (ii) are relevant to its responsibilities as an anti-corruption authority; - (b) may, subject to subsection (3)- - (i) where information is disclosed to it under this Law; or - (ii) upon receipt of a request from an overseas anti-corruption authority, order any person to refrain from dealing with a person's bank account or other property for a period not exceeding twenty-one days if it is satisfied that there is reasonable cause to believe that the information or the request, as the case may be, relates to proceeds or the suspected proceeds of a corruption offence;